Economy of Egypt: Greco-Roman period

 A silver coin of 40 drachmai (1 obol) minted in Alexandria between 51 and 30 BC, with Cleopatra VII depicted on the obverse, and an eagle on a thunderbolt with the inscription "ΒΑΣΙΛΙΣΣΗΣ ΚΛΕΟΠΑΤΡΑΣ" (Basilissēs Kleopatras) on the reverse.

 Ptolemaic Egypt blended traditional agrarian systems with new fiscal and administrative reforms.
 The economy produced wheat, flax, wine, and textiles, with state control over beer, oil, and salt.
-Agriculture, organized around the Nile’s flood cycle, remained central.
+Agriculture, organized around the Nile's flood cycle, remained central.
 The early Ptolemies implemented extensive land reclamation where immigrant Greeks and military settlers were granted privileged access to land, while native Egyptians were pushed into subordinate roles with limited protections.
 Greeks also dominated Hellenic urban centers and viticulture, while the administrative spread of the Greek language displaced Demotic, restricting Egyptian access to legal and bureaucratic institutions.

 The state developed a complex and unequal tax system on land, produce, labor, and individuals, collected via granaries and banks.
 Taxation favored Greeks through exemptions and privileges, while Egyptians faced heavier burdens.
 Temples retained economic significance but lost autonomy under centralized administration.
-Early Ptolemaic Egypt experienced a notable degree of prosperity, driven by land reclamation, urban expansion, and the growth of fiscal and agricultural systems, though this development was ultimately constrained by institutional rigidity and entrenched social inequality, contributing to later unrest.
+Early Ptolemaic Egypt was relatively prosperous, helped by land reclamation, urban growth, and expanding fiscal and agricultural systems.
+But its growth was held back by deep social inequality, which fed later unrest and rural uprisings, along with dynastic disputes and flight from the land.

 During the Greco-Roman and Byzantine periods, Egypt, particularly Upper Egypt, became renowned for its textile production.
-Workshops across the country produced what came to be known as Coptic textiles, characterized by intricate designs, vivid colors, and techniques such as tapestry weaving.
+Workshops across the country produced what came to be known as Coptic textiles, known for their designs, colors, and techniques such as tapestry weaving.
 These textiles preserved elements of Pharaonic craftsmanship while integrating Greco-Roman stylistic influences.
-In the Byzantine period, linen and woolen textiles featuring geometric, vegetal, and figural motifs flourished, forming the artistic and technical foundation for Egypt’s later Islamic textile industry, which adopted and adapted many of these decorative traditions.
+In the Byzantine period, linen and woolen textiles featuring geometric, vegetal, and figural motifs flourished.
+This became the artistic and technical foundation for Egypt's later Islamic textile industry, which adopted and adapted many of these decorative traditions.